sylvain441/natural-time-app/src/README.md

 Nowadays most of the humanity "adopted" a very strange way to measure time.
 There is so much oddness encoded in our artificial clock coupled with the gregorian calendar.

-- Why do the needle spins around the clock two times a day ?
+- Why do the hand spins around the clock two times a day ?
 - Why sept-ember is not the 7th month ? oct-ober the 8th ?
 - Why 24 hours, 60 minutes of 60 seconds ?
 - What happened between the 4th and the 15th of october 1582 ? [wiki]